 Healthy Holiday Eating Strategies

-Holiday season is practically here and who doesn’t need a little reminder on how to keep up good eating habits at this time of year?
+Holiday season is here, and who doesn’t need a little reminder on how to keep up good eating habits at this time of year?

-Holiday season is practically here and who doesn’t need a little reminder on how to keep up good eating habits around this time of year?
-Some helpful information from Pistachio Health
+Holiday season is here and who doesn’t need a little reminder on how to keep up good eating habits around this time of year?
+We all know we should eat slower, but it’s not always easy.
+Here is some helpful information from Pistachio Health to share with your shoppers and some extra tips from SupermarketGuru.

 Preliminary research published in the journal Appetite, suggests that consuming in-shell pistachios may offer unique mindful eating benefits to help curb consumption and decrease calorie intake, without feeling deprived.
 One study found that participants who consumed in-shell pistachios ate 41 percent fewer calories compared to those who consumed shelled pistachios.
 Another study also revealed that discarded pistachio shells may provide important "visual cues" that translate into reduced calorie consumption.
 So what’s at work here?
 First off eating in-shell pistachios makes you “work for your food”, slowing you down, and also leaves a trail and “evidence” of what you’ve consumed.